flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

 1.2.1 EGADS

-    The significant updates made to EGADS from Rev 1.24 are:
+    The significant updates made to EGADS from Rev 1.25 are:

-    * Upgrade to OpenCASCADE 7.8
-    * Add Face Color attribute for STEP/IGES
+    * Significant performance improvements reading STEP/IGES files
-    * Improved Name attribute for STEP/IGES
+    * Improved handling of Name/Color attrobites for STEP/IGES import/export
-    * Allow copyObject on PCurve without transformation
-    * Use consistent CURVE/SURFACE approximation algorithms and preserve periodicity in EG_convertToBspline
-    * Add EG_addKnots
-    * Add EG\_isIsoPCurve (only works for OCC 7.6 or above)
-    * Enable FullAttr for EG_imprintBody
-    * EG_matchBodyFaces and EG_matchBodyEdges API change, please see egads.pdf for details
-    * Check that all edges are imprinted by OCC in EG\_imprintBody
+    * Fix Edge Name/Color export for IGES files (requires OCC 7.8.1)
+    * Add the functions EG_mergeBSplineCurves and EG_removeNodes to the EGADS API
+    * Fixes for EG_isSame and EG_isEquivalent which resulted in incorrect EGADSlite geometry
     * General bug fixes

 1.2.2 OpenCSM